Tell HMRC no payment is due

-If you don’t send an EPS, HMRC will send you a notice estimating how much you owe.
+If you do not send an EPS, HMRC will send you a notice estimating how much you owe.
 You may have to pay a penalty.

-You can tell HMRC that you won’t pay any employees up to 6 months in advance.
+You can tell HMRC that you will not pay any employees up to 12 months in advance.

 Contractors in the Construction Industry Scheme (CIS) who have no payments to make need to tell HMRC through a CIS return and a EPS.
 CIS contractors with payments to make only need to file a CIS return.